-Students must be aware that when they wear the BSC uniform or lab coat with BSC name tag that they should always reflect a positive and professional image of the individual and the School of Nursing and Allied Health.
+Students must be aware that when they wear the BSU uniform or lab coat with BSU name tag that they should always reflect a positive and professional image of the individual and the College of Health Sciences.
 Students need to remember that they are guests in the clinical agency, which may have more stringent requirements that MUST be followed.

-The following general regulations govern the Student Dress Code for clinical rotations as well as the classroom setting in the School of Nursing and Allied Health.
+The following general regulations govern the Student Dress Code for clinical rotations as well as the classroom & community setting in the BSU College of Health Sciences.

-Clinical Dress Code: Acute Care Agencies/Clinical/Practicum Education Settings in which BSC approved uniforms are worn:
+Clinical Dress Code: Acute Care Agencies/Clinical/Practicum Education Settings in which BSU approved uniforms are worn:

-- 1. Students must maintain a professional appearance when representing Bluefield State College.
-A conservative appearance in grooming is mandatory. - The approved BSC uniform (AD Nursing, AS Radiologic Technology, and BS Imaging Science Sonography) must be worn in all acute/clinical/practicum care settings.
+1. Students must maintain a professional appearance when representing Bluefield State University.
+A conservative appearance in grooming is mandatory.

+The approved BSU uniform (AD Nursing, AS Radiologic Technology, and BS Imaging Science Sonography) must be worn in all acute/clinical/practicum care settings.
 The uniform should not be worn any place other than the clinical setting or the classroom.
-Students should not drink alcoholic beverages and/or smoke while in uniform in a public place. - 2.
-All students MUST wear their Bluefield State College ID badge when in the clinical/practicum area. - 3.
+Students should not drink alcoholic beverages and/or smoke while in uniform in a public place.

+- 2. All students MUST wear their Bluefield State University ID badge when in the clinical/practicum area. - 3.
 Wearing one-half or part of the uniform in any situation is not permissible. (example: wearing a "hoodie" with the uniform pants) NO sweat shirts, sweaters or other bulky garments are permitted to be worn over and/or under the approved uniform.
 ONLY white t-shirts or turtlenecks that are plain with no writing or design may be worn UNDER the approved uniform top.
 Any shirt worn under the approved uniform MUST be tucked into the pants and not hang below the uniform top. - 4.
 The uniform should be clean and pressed.
 Pants should be properly hemmed, as to not drag the ground.
 Low-rise scrub pants and rolling down the waist band of scrub pants is prohibited. - 5.
 Undergarments (neutral non-visible under uniform ONLY), bare skin and/or cleavage should not show when leaning or bending over.
 Uniforms should be of proper size such that bare skin is not revealed during required clinical tasks. - 6.
-White, non-porous, shoes must be clean and freshly polished.
+Only solid black or white, non-porous, shoes clean and freshly polished are acceptable.
+Shoes should have no markings of any color.
 Open toed or heel shoes; including clog, sandals, or flip flops are not acceptable.
-White or Navy socks with pants or white hose with dresses must be worn at all times. - 7.
-All potentially visible tattoos must be COMPLETELY COVERED with appropriate clothing at all times during clinic rotations, class related activities, labs in the clinical setting, and during volunteer hours while representing Bluefield State College and the School of Nursing and Allied Health.
+Socks must be solid white, black or navy in color. - 7.
+All potentially visible tattoos must be COMPLETELY COVERED with appropriate clothing at all times during clinic rotations, class related activities, labs in the clinical setting, and during volunteer hours while representing Bluefield State and the College of Health

+Sciences.
 Tattoos should not be visible underneath the uniform top or pants.
 If so, appropriate white undergarments should be worn for coverage.